 Best overall olive oil

 Five of our EVOO experts mentioned this California Ranch olive oil as a pantry go-to.
 Jenkins calls it a good beginner olive oil that’s affordable, versatile, and available in three different flavors for everyday use.
-All the flavors have also been certified by the California Olive Oil Council.
 Stewart, the author of Eating Between the Lines, also uses California Olive Ranch often and noted that the producers manage to maintain the quality of the oil while keeping the price fairly low.
 Anna Hezel, senior editor at Taste and the author of Lasagna: A Baked Pasta Cookbook, calls it a “dependable, mild olive oil to add richness to a tomato sauce or to fry some eggs in.”
 Danielle Oron, author of Food You Love But Different, likes California Olive Ranch EVOO for roasting or grilling vegetables, broiling salmon, and making a quick vinaigrette.
 Oron says it’s a great option when she doesn’t “want the oil to overpower the flavor of the dressing.”
 And Mailea Weger, the chef and owner of café and natural wine bar Lou in Nashville, who told us she grew up in California and started her career in the state, is also a fan.

 Best olive oil for finishing

-But if you’re looking for an oil to drizzle over your food for added flavor, this one from Tuscany is your best bet.
+If you’re looking for an oil to drizzle over your food for added flavor, this one from Tuscany is your best bet.
 It came recommended by two of the experts we consulted — Jenkins and Erin Shambura, the owner and chef at Fausto in Brooklyn.
 Jenkins told us that Tuscan EVOO “is the best oil in the world,” and that Tenuta di Capezzana, which is produced outside Florence, is her go-to.
 Shambura describes it as having “a buttery, mild flavor and a peppery finish.
 It has a nice balance of fruit and bitter with an earthy aroma,” she says.
 Shambura recommends using this oil for roasted or grilled meat, and on hearty vegetables and mushroom dishes.
+Food artist Laila Gohar is another loyal fan of Tenuta Di Capezzana olive oil.
+Gohar tells us she is trying to support local shops as much as she can right now since many of them are struggling to survive closures due to the coronavirus, and luckily her favorite local shop is also online.
+“Formaggio Kitchen in Essex Market is maybe my favorite shop for pantry items anywhere,” Gohar says.

 Best (less expensive) olive oil for finishing